Snx7a/delta-demo/README.md

 # delta-demo
-This is for git &amp; git hub demo class
+This is for git &amp; git hub demo class.